 On the women's side, the story is much the same.
-Since the NCAA began conducting women's championships 37 years ago, Pac-12 members have claimed at least four national titles in a single season on 27 occasions, including a current streak of 18-consecutive years, dating back to 2000.
-Overall, the Pac-12 has captured 183 NCAA women's titles, easily outdistancing the SEC, which is second with 100.
-Pac-12 members have dominated a number of sports, winning 23 softball titles, 24 tennis crowns, 15 volleyball titles, 19 of the last 29 trophies in golf, and 16 in swimming & diving.
+Since the NCAA began conducting women's championships 38 years ago, Pac-12 members have claimed at least four national titles in a single season on 29 occasions, including every year except one since 2000-01.
+Overall, the Pac-12 has captured 191 NCAA women's titles, easily outdistancing the SEC, which is second with 103.
+Pac-12 members have dominated a number of sports, winning 24 softball titles, 24 tennis crowns, 16 volleyball titles, 19 of the last 30 trophies in golf, and 17 in swimming & diving.